Lattice Lattice

 1. How to contact us.

 Send a private (DM) message tagged SECURITY to the project account in our Matrix room.
 Matrix DMs are end-to-end encrypted by default.
-If the issue is sensitive enough that even Matrix metadata feels too revealing, ask in the room for our PGP public key and switch to that — but the absence of PGP is never a reason to delay reporting.
+If the issue is sensitive enough that even Matrix metadata feels too revealing, ask in the room for our PGP public key and switch to that.
+But the absence of PGP is never a reason to delay reporting.

 2. What we promise.